wpilibsuite/frc-docs/source/docs/software/wpilib-overview/known-issues.rst

 C++ Command Based buttons not functioning due to slicing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 C++ JoystickButton and POVButton are both non functioning.
-Since the mutable lambda passed to the CommandScheduler from Trigger captures ``*this``, it slices the class and thus the virtual method defined by the subclasses of Trigger is discarded.

 This issue is being tracked by WPILib in `allwpilib#2259 <https://github.com/wpilibsuite/allwpilib/pull/2259>`__.